hattricklogic/wsc_website/README.md

 # Senior Project

-1. The website requires a database and user interface for web
+1. The website requires a database and user interface for the web
 2. CRUD operations for orders
 3. CRUD operations for catalog information
 4. CRUD operations for user information